grantp-teaching/ec2_linux_usage/ec2_linux_usage.md

 Start now

 	sudo systemctl start httpd

+How to check if httpd is running:
+Get process listing (ps aux) and filter (using grep) for httpd

+	ps aux | grep httpd

 Try to connect to your instance's public IP from your browser over HTTP (not HTTPS!).